xyproto/kick/README.md

 # Kick

-**kick** is an open-source Go package designed to generate high-quality kick drum samples.
-This project includes:
+This is a Go package for generating kick drum audio samples.
+The project is a bit experimental and a work in progress.

-This is a bit experimental and a work in progress.
+The repository includes:

 - A Go package for generating kick drum samples with a wide variety of parameters.
 - A command-line utility for generating kick drum samples (`cmd/kick`).